xiaodaigh/TraitWrappers.jl/README.md

 end
 ```

-Now the my traits signature becomes like so which makes it easy to associate the treat with the argument
+Now the my traits signature becomes like the below; it is easy to associate the traits with the arguments

 ```julia
 function predict(jlts, df)